rackerlabs/docs-developer-blog/_posts/2018-07-31-steps-to-migrate-multiple-iis-sites.md

 Migrating IIS sites manually can be monolithic work.
-Web Deploy makes it easy to migrate thousands of sites and their configuration seamlessly to target environments with ni need to worry about code.
+Web Deploy makes it easy to migrate thousands of sites and their configuration seamlessly to target environments with no need to worry about code.
 Web deploy not only automates most of the migration, it also eliminates the possibility of human error and saves time.